ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authentication.md

 # Setup

-Setting up authentication is largly the same as in any other ASP.NET Core application.
+Setting up authentication is largely the same as in any other ASP.NET Core application.

 **In the following example we are using JWTs, but we could use any other authentication scheme supported by ASP.NET Core.**